John Edgar Wideman: Massachusetts, son's murder conviction, prolific period

 In 1986, Wideman joined the faculty of the University of Massachusetts at Amherst, where the prominent author James Baldwin was a visiting member of the faculty.
 Wideman taught in the MFA Program for Poets and Writers.

-In the same year, Wideman's son, Jacob, who was sixteen years old, stabbed another teenager to death during a youth camping trip in Arizona.
+In the same year, Wideman's son, Jacob, who was sixteen years old, stabbed a roommate, Eric Kane, to death during a youth camping trip in Arizona.
 He then fled the state.
 At his parents' urging, he surrendered to law enforcement, and after being released into parental custody, underwent psychiatric evaluation in Massachusetts.
 During his stay in a psychiatric facility, he called police in Arizona and confessed his guilt.
 However, before a judge, he pleaded not guilty, and his case was scheduled for trial.
 A plea bargain was then struck, in which Jacob pleaded guilty to first-degree murder and was sentenced to life in prison, with a possibility of parole after 25 years.
+A year after the murder, Wideman wrote a letter to the Kane family, forgiving them for wanting the death penalty for Jacob, and they responded angrily.

 Wideman then entered what is, to date, the most prolific period of his career.
-A novel written before his son Jacob's crime, entitled Reuben, appeared in 1987.
+A novel written before Jacob's crime, entitled Reuben, appeared in 1987.
 This was followed by a collection of stories, entitled Fever (1989).
 The following year saw the publication of the novel Philadelphia Fire, which garnered both critical acclaim and literary awards.
 Inspired by the police's 1985 bombing of the Philadelphia headquarters of the black liberation group known as MOVE—an act that resulted in the death of five children and the loss of two city blocks—the "intense, poetic narrative" centers on one man's attempt to find, and write about, a child rumored to have survived the tragedy.